AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 ### 4.3 Enable DCF

-You have successfully activated your `Egress Control` without disrupting any resources in the private subnet.
+You have successfully activated your `Cloud Secure Egress Control` without disrupting any resources in the private subnet.
 The default route inserted into the Private Routing Tables now points to the Spoke gateway.

 However, to collect NetFlow information and apply firewall rules, you need to enable the `Aviatrix Cloud Firewall`.
 This will allow you to monitor the behavior of the private subnet and gain insights into the domains accessed from it.